iredmail/docs/en_US/installation/0-install.ee.md

 ## Download and run the installer

-Run commands below on the server to download iRedMail Enterprise Edition on Linux, both x86_64/AMD64 and ARM64 are supported:
+Run commands below on the server to download EE, both x86_64/AMD64 and ARM64 are supported:

 !!! attention

     Please download it and save to `/usr/local/bin/iredmail`.
-This path is hard-coded in systemd service file to start iRedMail Enterprise.
+This path is hard-coded in systemd service file to start EE.

 * For Linux, x86_64 / amd64: